jhliberty/knockout-semantic/README.md

 1. make your change(s)
 1. **don't** change the version numbers
 1. commit each **related** change individually; be descriptive
-1. `git push origin gh-pages`
+1. `git push origin feature-something`
 1. send a pull request on github

-Feature changes may take a while to be accepted, because they require a minor-version update.
+Feature changes may take a while to be accepted after 1.0.0, because they require a minor-version update.

 ---